SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 doomers or boomers (neither!), and educate yourself.
 Just do what little you can to fight back.
-Best to join a pro-worker pro-justice organization somewhere, one with good organic leaders, not an unelected hierarchy.
+Best to join a pro-worker pro-justice organization somewhere, one with good organic leaders, not an unelected or salaried hierarchy.
 But it cannot be anarchist, it has to be well-organized or you are wasting your effort.
-(If in doubt, learn this from [Vincent Bevin (“If We Burn”)](https://en.wikipedia.org/wiki/If_We_Burn).)
+(If in doubt, learn this from
+[Vincent Bevin (“If We Burn”)](https://en.wikipedia.org/wiki/If_We_Burn).)
 You maybe shouldn't love Bernie, but he was more organic than Obama.
 Obama came from a neoliberal lab experiment.
+But definitely do not invest any hope in a Superman or Superwoman.
+Invest in your community.

+---

 Sorry, I've run out of  keystrokes.🤣

 <table style="border-collapse: collapse; border=0;">
     <colgroup>